gyyu/gyyu.github.io/_posts/2019-12-30-summer-at-riot.md

 not gatekeep yourself out from applying to Riot Games because you don't think you're enough of a gamer.* If you fit the above but say, don't play a huge amount of League of Legends, you should apply anyways -- weeding yourself out is doing a disservice to the company that would likely have loved to have somebody like you.
 * Re: sexism.
-This is what I mostly wanted to write this post for, and I offer here just one perspective.
-Don't just take mine.
-Ask others.
+This is what I mostly wanted to write this post for, and I offer here just one perspective. **Don't just take mine.
+Ask others.**[^others]
 I encourage you to do what I did, and find out for yourself what you believe the culture of Riot to be like and whether it's a good fit for you.
 You don't owe Riot anything; you don't necessarily owe Riot a chance --  but if you're a bit like me, and perhaps your passions and interests are a bit like me, I think you should give it a chance.